top of page

 Here is the link to the podcast episode featuring Anna Itkin.

-We want to thank Anna Chashchyna for extending her invite to Anna and look forward to hearing more on her podcasts in the future around the wide topics in sustainability.
+We want to thank Anna Chashchyna for extending her invitation to Anna and look forward to hearing more on her podcasts in the future around the wide topics in sustainability.

 Here is the link to the podcast Sustainability Explored.